NancyGomez/WebBasedCylc/README.md

 ##Necessary steps for this to run:

-**cylc** command must work (check to see it's in the path if not)

-`PATH=$PATH:/home/ubuntu/workspace/cylc/bin`

-Next, make sure your cylc instance is running by checking
+Make sure your cylc instance is running by checking

 `cylc scan -s`